 The bankrupt company has offered no details about service contracts or product commitments post-acquisition.
-At this point, with Nortel unable to make any promises, partners will have to calm nervous customers by emphasizing their own
+At this point, with Nortel unable to make any promises, partners will have to calm nervous customers by emphasizing their own stability.

 Others will hedge their bets by building relationships with Nortel's rivals, including those that might soon be buying Nortel's business units.